stitchdata/docs/_replication/scheduling/advanced-cron-scheduling.md

     <div role="tabpanel" class="tab-pane" id="special-characters">

         <p>Each field in a cron expression has its own list of allowed special characters.
-These characters allow you to specify wild cards, ranges, etc.</p>
+These characters allow you to select all values, a list of values, or a range of values.
+Fields may also contain both a range and a list.
+Refer to the <a href="#examples">Example replication schedules section</a> for examples.</p>

         <p><strong>Note</strong>: Entering anything other than a field's allowed values or special characters will result in an error when you try to save the integration's settings.
 Refer to the <a href="#troubleshooting-cron-errors">Troubleshooting section</a> for help resolving these errors.</p>
         <table class="attribute-list">